Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 #### Upgrade Alluxio

 This section will go over how to upgrade Alluxio in your Kubernetes cluster with `kubectl`.
-This section will only cover the basic procedure of how to kill all existing Pods, upgrade the version and bring the Alluxio master and worker Pods back up.
-More advanced rolling update procedure will be covered in the next section.

 **Step 1: Upgrade the docker image version tag**